World Series of Birding

 Each year YMOS sends at least one team into competition at the World Series of Birding in Cape May, NJ.
 This competition is one of the premier ornithological events in the world and attracts some of the best birders around.
 Our team participates in the youth competition.
 The event is actually primarily a major fund raiser for bird conservation and research; so, although competitive, learning and sharing are paramount.

-The team spends 3 days scouting birds in the area prior to the Big Day.
+Each team spends 3 days scouting birds in the area prior to the Big Day.
 On Saturday each team has 24 hours to identify, by sight and/or sound, as many species as possible.
-The top adult teams that search the whole State of New Jersey regularly find 220 or more species on their Big Day.
-Our youth team stays more local to Cape May County and has exceeded 150 species numerous times.
+The top adult teams that search the whole State of New Jersey regularly find approx. 200 species on their Big Day.
+Our youth teams staying more local to Cape May County can exceed 150 species.
 In 2010 we decided to limit ourselves to Cape May proper (Cape Island) and recorded 133 species, just 20 species less than the top adult team covering that area.
-In 2011our team placed 3rd overall and first among youth teams not covering the entire state.
-One of our YMOS members joined a group from New York and placed first with a total of 193 species found.
+The last 2 years, our high school team has achieved the top overall total in the competition with 216 species found in 2015.

 Team members usually participate in a couple of the YMOS field trips and accompany the group on the 3 Cape May scouting days in May.
 The group uses a March Birdathon each year to raise money for the 5-day May trip, and costs to each team member are minimal.
 Parents are always welcome to accompany us.

-Weds, May 9, 5 AM – Depart Maryland for New Jersey – We’ll coordinate meeting places when we see where the team members are coming from.
+Weds, May 3, 5 AM – Remainder depart Maryland for New Jersey – We’ll coordinate meeting places when we see where the team members are coming from.
 We’ll scout northern locations (Atlantic City and south) this day.